 Develop national EME safety standards

-In order to protect people from the harmful effects of EME exposure, ARPANSA has previously developed a safety standard which sets limits for exposure from all EME sources including 5G and other telecommunications.
-The limits in the ARPANSA EME safety standard are set well below the levels at which harm to people is known to occur.
-During 2020-2024 ARPANSA will
+In order to protect people from harmful effects of EME exposure, ARPANSA has developed a new safety standard, which sets the limits for exposure from all EME sources, including 5G and other telecommunications.
+During 2020-2024 ARPANSA will continue to:

 - Support the development of national standards related to EME measurement and safety compliance to reflect a rapidly changing environment and align with international best practice.